corundum/corundum/README.md

 AXI width adapter module with parametrizable data and address interface widths.
 Supports INCR burst types and narrow bursts.

+### axi_cdma module

+AXI to AXI DMA engine with parametrizable data and address interface widths.
+Generates full-width INCR bursts only, with parametrizable maximum burst length.
+Supports unaligned transfers, which can be disabled via parameter to save on resource consumption.

+### axi_cdma_desc_mux module

+Descriptor multiplexer/demultiplexer for AXI CDMA module.
+Enables sharing the AXI CDMA module between multiple request sources, interleaving requests and distributing responses.

+### axi_crossbar module

+AXI nonblocking crossbar interconnect with parametrizable data and address interface widths and master and slave interface counts.
+Supports all burst types.
+Fully nonblocking with completely separate read and write paths; ID based transaction ordering protection logic; and per-port address decode, admission control, and decode error handling.
+Wrapper for axi_crossbar_rd and axi_crossbar_wr.

+### axi_crossbar_addr module

+Address decode and admission control module for AXI nonblocking crossbar interconnect.

+### axi_crossbar_rd module

+AXI nonblocking crossbar interconnect with parametrizable data and address interface widths and master and slave interface counts.
+Read interface only.
+Supports all burst types.
+Fully nonblocking with completely separate read and write paths; ID based transaction ordering protection logic; and per-port address decode, admission control, and decode error handling.

+### axi_crossbar_wr module

+AXI nonblocking crossbar interconnect with parametrizable data and address interface widths and master and slave interface counts.
+Write interface only.
+Supports all burst types.
+Fully nonblocking with completely separate read and write paths; ID based transaction ordering protection logic; and per-port address decode, admission control, and decode error handling.

+### axi_dma module

+AXI to AXI stream DMA engine with parametrizable data and address interface widths.
+Generates full-width INCR bursts only, with parametrizable maximum burst length.
+Supportts unaligned transfers, which can be disabled via parameter to save on resource consumption.
+Wrapper for axi_dma_rd and axi_dma_wr.

+### axi_dma_desc_mux module

+Descriptor multiplexer/demultiplexer for AXI DMA module.
+Enables sharing the AXI DMA module between multiple request sources, interleaving requests and distributing responses.

+### axi_dma_rd module

+AXI to AXI stream DMA engine with parametrizable data and address interface widths.
+Generates full-width INCR bursts only, with parametrizable maximum burst length.
+Supportts unaligned transfers, which can be disabled via parameter to save on resource consumption.

+### axi_dma_wr module

+AXI stream to AXI DMA engine with parametrizable data and address interface widths.
+Generates full-width INCR bursts only, with parametrizable maximum burst length.
+Supportts unaligned transfers, which can be disabled via parameter to save on resource consumption.

 ### axi_fifo module

 AXI FIFO with parametrizable data and address interface widths.
 Supports all